TORQ 10 Energy & Hydration Drink Sample Pack

 Half fill drinks bottle with water, add level scoops of powder, replace lid and shake vigorously.
 Top bottle up with water, shake again and now your TORQ Energy is ready to drink.

-The TORQ Fuelling System page of this website clearly explains how TORQ Energy Drink works alongside TORQ’s other fuelling products (TORQ GelTORQ Bar and TORQ Chew).
+The TORQ Fuelling System page of this website clearly explains how TORQ Energy Drink works alongside TORQ’s other fuelling products (TORQ GelTORQ Bar and TORQ Jellies).
 TORQ Energy Drink is suitable for use at all exercise intensities and is the foundation of the TORQ Fuelling system, because it’s the only product that will deliver significant amounts of fluid and electrolytes along with carbohydrate fuel.
 Adequate hydration is of course fundamental from a performance perspective.

 Please take the time to watch this short video to learn how the TORQ’s fuelling products work together as part of the TORQ Fuelling System: